 Tie-in with local events, so that people think of the events as picture-taking occasions.

 Promote photography in your district with local advertising.

-Display Kodak cameras, films and photo-finishing showcards and window stickers - another fact revealed by our survey is that 33% of camera sales are impulse purchases.
+films and photo-finishing showcards and window stickers - another fact revealed by our survey is that 33% of camera sales are impulse purchases.